Gymnastics at the 1996 Summer Olympics – Women's floor

 These are the results of the women's floor competition, one of six events for female competitors in artistic gymnastics at the 1996 Summer Olympics in Atlanta.
 The qualification and final rounds took place on July 21, 23 and 29th at the Georgia Dome.

+The medals for the competition were presented by Ashwini Kumar, IOC Member, India; and the medalists' bouquets were presented by Jackie Fie, FIG Women's Technical Committee President, United States.

 Results

 Qualification

 Ninety-two gymnasts competed in the floor event during the compulsory and optional rounds on July 21 and 23.
 The eight highest scoring gymnasts advanced to the final on July 29.
 Each country was limited to two competitors in the final.